difi/vefa-esubmission/README.md

 ## Example command lines

-The examples below assumes that the Java jar file `vefa-innlevering.jar`, holding the complete distribution, i.e. with dependencies, is available in the current directory.
+The examples below assumes that the Java jar file `vefa-esubmission.jar`, holding the complete distribution, i.e. with dependencies, is available in the current directory.

 Furthermore, the `java` command must be available.